 The technical areas covered may be different for each session as hot topics arise and may include: customs valuation, tariff classification, country of origin, free trade agreement and other preferential programmes, customs enterprise credibility management / Authorised Economic Operator (AEO) programme, free trade zones and other bonded schemes, tariff suspension programmes, processing trade, customs audit/review trends, export controls and trade sanctions, and more.

-To subscribe, please click on the link below, complete the subscription form and select “Customs & Trade (Asia Pacific)” under the section “Business Interest/Issues”.
-You may also share the link to anyone interested in receiving this Customs & Trade News Bites so they can subscribe and follow us. https://www.pwccn.com/en/subscribe-to-e-newsletter.html
+Complete the subscription form and select “Customs & Trade (Asia Pacific)” under the section “Business Interest/Issues” to subscribe.
+You may also share the link to anyone interested in receiving this Customs & Trade News Bites so they can subscribe and follow us.

-On 17th October 2020, China passed a new Export Control Law that will come into effect on 1st December this year.
+On 17 October 2020, China passed a new Export Control Law that will come into effect on 1 December 2020.
 This would require companies dealing with controlled items/technologies to drastically change their business practices to ensure compliance with the law.

 Companies should prepare for customs valuation reviews by China Customs and appropriately deal with Customs on the increasing need for transfer pricing adjustments in China.

 Partner, South China (incl.
 Hong Kong SAR), PwC China

 Tel: + (755) 8621 8218 / + 2289 3329